OttoMeister/Win-KVM-Qemu-Linux/README.md

 sudo ufw allow samba
 ```

-### Kiosk mode
+### Kiosk Mode
-When using the (unrelated) -snapshot option (Snapshot mode), you can always make VM snapshots, but they are deleted as soon as you exit QEMU.
+The -snapshot option is particularly useful in a kiosk mode scenario where you want the VM to return to a clean state after each session, ensuring that no user changes are permanent.
 ```
 -snapshot
 ```